-Standing at 56 feet tall and 38 feet in diameter, the silo from the farm originally built on the former Riseley Flats was transformed into the World’s Largest Kaleidoscope.
-The connected barn on the property that was built in 1860 is now the Emerson Country Stores.
+Standing 60 feet tall and 37.5 feet in diameter, the silo from the Riseley Flats Farm was transformed into the World’s Largest Kaleidoscope.
+The adjacent barn was built in 1860 and features The Shops at Emerson.

 Recorded by the Guinness Book of World Records as the World’s Largest Kaleidoscope in 1997, the Kaleidoscope was designed by award-winning kaleidoscope artist Charles Karadimos.
 Original Kaleidoshows were created and designed by psychedelic art pioneer Isaac Abrams and his son Raphael, a computer artist.
 Surround sound and a musical score was added by composer and drummer Gary Burke.
 For the 20th Anniversary of the Kaleidoscope in 2016, a new show was created by Alicia Ramirez, Shea Johnson and Austin Johnson.